Cuisinart Supreme DBM-8 Coffee Grinder Review

 The Cuisinart Supreme is extremely easy to use.
 It operates with a single button and a dial that determines coarseness.

-Because there are no real special features, it is almost impossible to misuse the grinder.
+Since there aren’t any extraordinary features, it is almost impossible to misuse the grinder.
 Cleaning the grinder is also fairly easy with its removable bean hopper and grind chamber.

 The grinder also comes with a cleaning brush, which is nifty but no different than using a toothbrush.
 The manufacturer boasts that the grind chamber holds enough coffee for 32 cups of coffee, but this really depends on the brewing method.